Juan Carlos Blanco Estradé

-Juan Carlos Blanco Estradé (19 June 1934 – 22 August 2021) was a Uruguayan lawyer and political figure.
+Juan Carlos Blanco Estradé (19 June 1934, Montevideo – 22 August 2021) was a Uruguayan lawyer and political figure.

 Background

 Blanco came from a distinguished Uruguayan political family.
 His father, Daniel Blanco Acevedo, was a Deputy representing Montevideo in the 1940s and 1950s.
-His grandfather, Juan Carlos Blanco Fernández, was himself Uruguayan Foreign Minister in the 19th Century.
+His grandfather, Juan Carlos Blanco Fernández, was himself Uruguayan Foreign Minister in the 19th century.
 His uncle, Juan Carlos Blanco Acevedo, was Foreign Minister in the 1920s.

 He was a prominent member of the Colorado Party.